rosefrancis-tech/readme-generator/README.md

 The project's repo link: https://github.com/rosefrancis-tech/readme-generator

 ## Installation
 >   Install Node.js from nodejs.org.
 >   Download the [repo](https://github.com/rosefrancis-tech/readme-generator) to your local machine and run it from the Terminal/Command line.
 >   The user can provide input in the Terminal by running "node index.js" from the root of the repo.
 >   When all the inputs are given, the application generates a README.md in the folder named 'dist'.
 >   Navigate to the 'dist' folder and use it for your project.
 >   New README.md files are overwritten on the existing file.
-So transfer it to your corresponding project folder before running the app again.
+Transfer it to your corresponding project folder before running the app again.

 ## Usage
 Please check the video for usage instructions.